 Celiac Disease Awareness Month is very close to my heart.
 I was diagnosed with Celiac Disease almost a year and a half ago, and although it's something I live pretty comfortably with now, it wasn't a happy or easy diagnosis to get by any means.

-One in 133 Americans has Celiac Disease, and upwards of 83% (some say it's closer to 93%) of those with living with Celiac Disease have been either misdiagnosed or completely undiagnosed.
+One in 133 Americans has Celiac Disease, and upwards of 83% (some say it's closer to 93%) of those living with Celiac Disease have been either misdiagnosed or completely undiagnosed.
 To me, it's absolutely stunning to realize how many Americans are possibly living in discomfort who could be feeling so much better by taking gluten out of their diets.

 So what is Celiac Disease exactly?